rustadadam/PF-GAP/notes.md

 ## Todo:
 1. Try to hourly points for a year (Use the same time-frame)
     - Also test with the RF
-2. Look at the 11th label
 3. Hypertune the RF model
-4. What are the names of the sectors
 5. Check out a new distance measure
  - Shape DTW
  - Don't do any DTW any the hourly scale